scuzzydude/asimov/asimov.md

 You might wonder why any billionaire would do this, after all, who does he got to impress? \$10 million for a painting for a billionaire is equivalent to the wallpaper decision most of us make when buying a new house.

 The reason is simple - who he's got to impress.
 The wealthy like to flaunt, else we wouldn't have to read their raw thoughts on Twitter and see what kind of underwear they wear on Instagram.
 This is very different.
 This is a direct personal staking of what they value.
-Instead of being able to flaunt their wealth as art because they are rich, they are making a bolder statement, one that will be judged by history.
+Instead of flaunting their wealth as art because they are rich, they are making a bolder statement, one that will be judged by history.

 They are saying they are wealthy because they are passionate about something.
 And that is a good way to be wealthy.
 For everybody.